kardianos/govendor/DESIGN.md

 files in the package listing.
 Only sum the first 500 KB.
 "filename:<filename>,size:<number of bytes>,first N bytes".

+New field in vendor-spec "version".
+Add the version as specified after the "@" in the version spec.
+When pulling in dependencies, this field is merged into the rest of the project vendor-spec.
+Conflicts are resolved by dev.

 These checksums are re-computed after an update or fetch.
 They are checked after a sync.
 They are used to determine what needs a sync and what does not need a sync during the `govendor sync` command.